 I asked him if it was my fault that he was upset.

-He said he wasn’t upset, that it had nothing to do with me, and not to worry about it.
+He said he wasn’t upset, that it had nothing to do with me, and not to worry about it.… Read the rest

 Having lived in the US for quite a few years now I am still somewhat bemused at the constant usage of the phrase “All New.”
 All new?
 As opposed to what?
 Partly new?
 Mostly new?
 Just a little bit new?
 New is a perfectly good word in its own right and has a very clear meaning and/or connotation.
-So when and why did someone think that it need “all” in front of it to get the point across?
+So when and why did someone think that it need “all” in front of it to get the point across?… Read the rest

 I recently received my yearly “give us money” missive from our local fire department.
 Nothing too unusual there.
 I am sure that most Americans get similar letters too.
 This year though, there is an added twist.
 This year it’s not the usual “we need your help” type letter – it’s a “give us money or else” demand.

 “Or else what?”
 I hear you ask.
 Well may you ask.
-My local fire department has now adopted the practice (totally illegal in many states but not West Virginia apparently – of billing anyone who uses their services who hasn’t coughed up the “voluntary” donation.
+My local fire department has now adopted the practice (totally illegal in many states but not West Virginia apparently – of billing anyone who uses their services who hasn’t coughed up the “voluntary” donation.… Read the rest

 Those of you who know me will know that I am a movie fan.
-I picked up a dvd a while back – The Tripper - and finally got around to watching it.
+I picked up a dvd a while back – The Tripper – and finally got around to watching it.
 I liked the movie.
 It was a fun little comic horror effort that appealed to my somewhat warped sense of humor.
 The movie had quite a strong political theme in some ways and definitely had a bone to pick with some of the “sacred cows” of American history.
 But what really got my attention though were the credits believe it or not.
 Usually the credits roll to music but not this time.
 They rolled to a speech.
 And it floored me.
-I am not used to American politicians telling it like it is rather than what they want you to think it is.
-It took a while to find the speech.
-It was given by Robert F. Kennedy Jr and although I had to find a transcript to see the complete speech (it was longer than the credits rolled for) it was well worth the effort.
-It deserves to be read, understood and listened to by all.
+I am not used to American politicians telling it like it is rather than what they want you to think it is.… Read the rest

 I am always interested in reading through the comments that accompany many articles published by newspapers online.
 It’s always a good indicator of just how fucked up society in the US is.
 But, immune as I am to some of the crass points of view that get put forward, even I did a double take when I saw that someone was calling for a civil war in the US.

 WTF?
 I thought to myself.
 He must be out of his tiny little less than average IQ mind.
 Apparently he wasn’t alone.
 Many posters were agreeing with him.
-The mind (well, mine at least) boggles that anyone in this day and age thinks that a civil war is the answer to America’s problems.
-I would hazard a guess that most, if not all, of these gung ho wankers have never actively been involved in any war let alone a civil war.
+The mind (well, mine at least) boggles that anyone in this day and age thinks that a civil war is the answer to America’s problems.… Read the rest